Post-polio syndrome: Diagnosis

 Diagnosis of PPS can be difficult, since the symptoms are hard to separate from complications due to the original polio infection, and from the normal infirmities of aging.
 No laboratory test for post-polio syndrome is known, nor are any other specific diagnostic criteria.
-Three important criteria are recognized, including previous diagnosis of polio, long interval after recovery, and gradual onset of weakness.
+Three important criteria are recognized, including a previous diagnosis of polio, a long interval after recovery, and a gradual onset of weakness.

 In general, PPS is a diagnosis of exclusion whereby other possible causes of the symptoms are eliminated.
 Neurological examination aided by other laboratory studies can help to determine what component of a neuromuscular deficit occurred with polio and what components are new and to exclude all other possible diagnoses.
 Objective assessment of muscle strength in PPS patients may not be easy.
 Changes in muscle strength are determined in specific muscle groups using various muscle scales that quantify strength, such as the Medical Research Council (MRC) scale.
 Magnetic resonance imaging, neuroimaging, and electrophysiological studies, muscle biopsies, or spinal fluid analysis may also be useful in establishing a PPS diagnosis.